The timeline* for the 2019-20 competition is as follows:

 The analysis may be marked down if it exceeds the 2,000-word target.

 It will take place at the headquarters of the Central Bank of Ireland at North Wall Quay in Dublin.

 No. All you need to bring is the presentation itself, saved on a device, such as a USB stick or a CD-ROM.
 Ask the contact person at the Central Bank of Ireland for more information.

 No, the analysis will be kept by the Central Bank of Ireland.

 All winning teams (both the teams that participated in the competition organised by the national central banks and the winning team that participated in the ECB’s competition) will be invited to the ECB in Frankfurt am Main, Germany, for a two-day event, where they will receive certificates from the ECB’s President.

 Personal data such as your name, the name of your school and your e-mail address are used only for the purpose of organising the competition.
 During the analysis round, the data will not be revealed to the jury.
 Competitors’ personal information will be handled in accordance with the privacy statement.

 During the analysis round you can withdraw at any time without needing to take any action.
-However, once your team has been invited to the presentation round and you have accepted this invitation, your team leader should inform the Central Bank of Ireland as soon as possible.
-The Central Bank may then decide to invite another team to take part in the final round.
+However, once your team has been invited to the presentation round and you have accepted this invitation, your team leader should inform the contact at the Central Bank of Ireland as soon as possible.
+The ECB may then decide to invite another team to take part in the final round.